 While German cities impress with their seamless transportation systems and neat urban planning, the real charm of Germany lies in its many beautiful small towns.
 One such gem is the lake-town Schliersee in Bavaria.
 Schliersee is less than an hour away from Munich by train and possesses all characteristics of a laid-back countryside town.

 In winters, the frozen lake of Schliersee transforms itself into an ice-skating rink.
-Enthusiasts of winter-sports could also take a bus from Schliersee to Spitzingsee, which also happens to be a stunning lake, albeit, atop a hill.
-Those travelling with kids must also include a fascinating cable-car ride to Schliersbergalm in their itinerary and then enjoy a ride back down the slope on a toboggan!
+Enthusiasts of winter sports could also take a bus from Schliersee to Spitzingsee, which also happens to be a stunning lake, albeit, atop a hill.
+Those traveling with kids must also include a fascinating cable-car ride to Schliersbergalm in their itinerary and then enjoy a ride back down the slope on a toboggan!

 Vrushali from Couple of Journeys